immersive-web/webxr-ar-module/explainer.md

 let webglLayer = new XRWebGLLayer(xrSession, gl, { ignoreDepthValues: true });
 ```

 If `ignoreDepthValues` is not set to `true` the The UA is allowed (but not required) to use depth buffer as it sees fit.
 As a result, barring compositor access to the depth buffer in this way may lead to certain platform or UA features being unavailable or less robust.
+To detect if the depth buffer is being used by the compositor, check the `ignoreDepthValues` attribute of the `XRWebGLLayer` after the layer is created.
+A value of `true` indicates that the depth buffer will not be utilized by the compositor even if `ignoreDepthValues` was set to `false` during layer creation.

 ### Handling non-opaque displays